MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-system.md

 When these policies are configured, Windows diagnostic data collected from the device will be subject to Microsoft processor commitments.

-If you disable or don't configure this policy setting, devices enrolled to the Windows Update for Business deployment service won't be able to take advantage of some deployment service features.
+If you disable or don't configure this policy setting, devices enrolled to Windows Autopatch won't be able to take advantage of some deployment service features.
 <!-- AllowWUfBCloudProcessing-Description-End -->

 <!-- AllowWUfBCloudProcessing-Editable-Begin -->